 The purpose of meditation is to cultivate those states of mind that are conducive to peace and well-being, and to eradicate those that aren't.

-Meditation class is open to everyone.
-It is perfect for those first timers interested in learning more about meditation.
-There is no charge for this class, though donations are welcome.
+Meditation sessions are open to everyone.
+They are perfect for those first timers interested in learning more about meditation.
+There is no charge for these sessions, though donations are welcome.

 Meditation with Sujatha Baliga